pwittchen/wittchen.io/source/_posts/writing-my-first-library-in-kotlin.md

   .subscribe { textView.text = it.toString() }
 ```

-The thing I like about implicit Kotlin code is data classes.
+The thing I like about implicit Kotlin code is **data classes**.
 We can create something like that:

 ```kotlin
 data class BatteryState(